QuickLogic-Corp/quicklogic-fpga-toolchain/README.md

 # Quicklogic FPGA Toolchain
 Contains SymbiFlow toolchain release packages for Quicklogic FPGAs

-This guide describes everything you need to set up your system to develop for QuickLogic FPGA Toolchain Currently, the SymbiFlow Installer runs only on Linux 64bit
+This guide describes everything you need to set up your system to develop for QuickLogic FPGA Toolchain.
+Currently, the SymbiFlow Installer runs only on Linux 64bit.

 Below are some ways to run SymbiFlow:
 1) Run an installer and follow the instructions to run an example